Window cleaning buildup

 Cleaning

-The answer to 'window cleaning buildup' is that it is a common issue caused by a buildup of dirt, grime, and hard water deposits on window glass.
-Symptoms include streaks, hazy or cloudy glass, and a dull appearance.
-The solution is to use the right cleaning methods and products to remove the buildup.
+The answer to 'window cleaning buildup' is that it is a common problem caused by a buildup of dirt, grime, and mineral deposits on windows over time.
+Symptoms include streaks, spots, and a hazy, cloudy appearance that reduces visibility and makes the windows look dirty.

 Step-by-Step Guide